saurabhburewar/saurabhburewar/README.md

 ---
 ### Highlights
 - Using Neural Networks to <a href="https://github.com/saurabhburewar/ML_Mapping-RGB-face-video-data-to-core-body-temperature-at-runtime-RAKSHAK">Map RGB Image data and produce NIR conterparts, plus map images to body temperature</a> for Covid body temperature surveillance.
+- Understanding important movements in social media by finding patterns and <a href="https://saurabhburewar.github.io/Data-and-Networks_Hashtag-analysis/">analyzing networks build on data from Twitter API and Web scraping</a> Koo(a less-known social media).
 - Chrome Extension <a href="https://saurabhburewar.github.io/Web_TheLearnersTab/">Leaners Tab</a> that provides a customizable dashboard for a productive day.

 ---